About Manna Café Ministries and Kenny York

 Manna Café has seen tremendous growth from its inception in 2010.
 Within seven years, we were distributing more than 20,000 food boxes and serving more than 10,000 clients through food box distribution; additionally, we served more than 14,000 hot meals through our Mobile Café program.
 By 2018, those numbers were 29,000 food boxes, 14,000+ clients, and 23,000+ hot meals.
 These numbers have continually increased; in 2022, we served roughly 30,000 people through our various programs.

-The Manna Village is not a shelter, but instead a village of services that strive to bring hope and dignity to the poor and homeless of Clarksville/Montgomery County.
+Manna Café is not a shelter, but instead a variety of services that strive to bring hope and dignity to the poor and homeless of Clarksville/Montgomery County.
 We operate an emergency warming center in the winter, but not a permanent shelter.

 How does Manna have money to operate?

-Our funding comes from private donations, as well as grants.
-These grants are ear-marked for specific projects and programs, that help with some of our day-to-day operations, but not all of it.
-We are funded primarily through the generosity of private donors in our community.
-It costs more than $28,000 per week to keep Manna Cafe running, so every donated dollar is deeply appreciated and thoughfully spent.
+Our funding comes from private donations as well as grants.
+These grants are earmarked for specific projects and programs, which helps with some of our day-to-day operations, but not all of them.
+Eighty-five percent of funding comes through the generosity of private donors in our community.
+It costs more than $28,000 per week to keep Manna Cafe running, so every donated dollar is deeply appreciated and thoughtfully spent.

 Out of the money that Manna receives, how much goes towards people in need?